logicmason/Roboduel/readme.md

 ### Development status
   - Started as 2 day personal project, many more updates to come in the next couple of days
-  - Robots can be created
+  - Robots can be either created or downloaded and placed into the arena
   - Parser and interpretter for the robots' programming language written
   - Programs are user editable and robots immediately respond
   - Robots can fire missiles
   - Branching, looping and variable declarations are supported in robocode
-  - No network / multiplayer features yet
+  - Robots can be saved and loaded to the server, but only through the console
-  - Game design still not set in stone
+  - Game design still evolving

 ### Development tools and environment of choice